-In our last #MiMini, INFORM’s Matthew Wittemeiersat down with our surprise panelists, Sahar Lemanczyk, Managing Partner at bloog, to delve into the world of being a Millennial, being a woman, and being an ethnic minority, and what all that means for working in maritime.
-As part of our exclusive series in partnership with TOC Digital, this article is a teaser of what we can expect to be exploring in the upcoming TOC Digital Millennials in Maritime People session (#MiM20People).
+In our last #MiMini, INFORM’s Matthew Wittemeier sat down with our surprise panelist, Sahar Lemanczyk, Managing Partner at bloog, to delve into the world of being a millennial, being a woman, and being an ethnic minority, and what all that means for working in maritime.
+As part of our exclusive series in partnership with TOC Digital, this article is a teaser of what we can expect to explore in the upcoming TOC Digital Millennials in Maritime People session (#MiM20People).

 MW: Sahar, welcome.

 MW: I find people are the best at introducing themselves.
 So, if you could please introduce yourself…

 SL: My name is Sahar Lemanczyk.
 I am 34 years old now, and I’ve been working in maritime since 2015.
 I started out as an IT consultant in the maritime industry, and I just recently founded a consultancy company of my own.
 So now, I’m a managing director for the first time in my life.

 MW: We’re going to circle back to that.
 Let’s start off with some easy questions.
 How did you find your way into maritime?

 SL: I come from the City of Hamburg, and we have a large port here, as many know.
 I grew up watching the port and being fascinated by the big cranes and all the things moving around.
 I was drawn to it ever since.
 I studied math, so it’s not straightforward for me to go into maritime.
 In the last year of my studies, I tried to find something that suited me, and I did.
 I looked for jobs in maritime in Hamburg, and I was lucky.

 MW: Having quite recently been in Hamburg, it’s interesting how integrated the port is to the broader city.
 I mean, you could be walking through the old canal parts of Hamburg or visit the philharmonic, and the port is right there.